xnowbzhao/lsd/README.md

     @inproceedings{zhao2022local,
-      title={Local Surface Descriptor for Geometry and Feature Preserved Mesh Denoising}, author={Zhao, Wenbo and Liu, Xianming and Jiang, Junjun and Zhao, Debin and Li, Ge and Ji, Xiangyang}, year={2022}
+      title={Local Surface Descriptor for Geometry and Feature Preserved Mesh Denoising}, author={Zhao, Wenbo and Liu, Xianming and Jiang, Junjun and Zhao, Debin and Li, Ge and Ji, Xiangyang}, journal={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2022}
     }